adilanchian96/votpy/README.md

-### (V)oice (O)nset (L)atency Python Package
+### (V)oice (O)nset (T)ime
-This package was made to easily compute voice onset latency without any specialty equipment.
+This package was made to easily compute voice onset time without any specialty equipment.
 All that's needed is a computer and a microphone!

 ### Getting Started
 `pip install pyaudio`  --->  **Required**

-`pip install volpy`
+`pip install votpy`

-    import volpy
+    import votpy
     # Create Detector variable
     det = Detector()
     # Make sure microphone is picking up a viable signal